 In Wiese's court application she asked that the provisions of the Pension Fund Act be made applicable to government officials, so that she would be entitled to and be paid her money immediately.
 The judge in this case was Lee Bozalek.
 He decided that the Pension Fund Act was unconstitutional due to the fact that spouses of members of Government pension funds do not enjoy the same rights as spouses of members of other pension funds.

-The government now has to change the legislature within 12 months.
+The government was instructed to change the legislature within 12 months.
 The order was also referred to the Constitutional Court to be ratified.

-This decision is a landmark decision.
-My practise has received numerous queries recently regarding the outcome of the Wiese decision.
+This decision was a landmark decision.
+My practise received numerous queries regarding the outcome of the Wiese decision.
 Mrs Wiese is one of many people who would have been in this unfortunate position of not being paid out immediately.

 I believe in a "clean break" post-divorce.
 If one must wait until death or resignation before being paid out your share of your ex's pension, this certainly is not a "clean break" from your ex, and this should be encouraged.
 This was a correct decision by the court in the Wiese case all in all.